 Taxis are reasonably priced, reliable and plentiful in Kraków.
-While there are still occasional instances of taxi drivers overcharging foreigners, official taxis that are marked as such should work on a meter.
+While there are still occasional instances of taxi drivers overcharging foreigners, these are few and far between, and official taxis that are marked as such should work on a meter.
 Always insist on having the driver use the meter to ensure fares are accurate.

-It is possible to get taxis at ranks which are located close to busy areas or hail them on the street but where possible its best to book online or call ahead of time to ensure the best fares.
+It is possible to get taxis at ranks or hail them on the street, but where possible it's best to book online or call ahead of time to ensure the best fares.

-Expats familiar with mobile taxi applications like Uber and Bolt will find these services are also readily available in Kraków.
-These services offer cashless taxi services via mobile apps with regulated fares.
+Expats familiar with mobile taxi applications such as Uber and Bolt will find these services are also readily available in Kraków.
+These mobile apps offer cashless taxi services with regulated fares.

-The only significant drawback of this transport option is that these drivers don’t have the same permissions as the city’s official taxi services do, so it won’t always be possible for drivers to drop their passengers as close to a destination as they’d like.
+The only significant drawback of this transport option is that these drivers are restricted from certain areas, while the city’s official taxi services aren't.
+They therefore won’t always be able to drop their passengers as close to their destination as they’d like.

 Driving in Kraków

 It isn’t advisable to drive in Kraków.
-Most residents find it frustrating as there is often a lot of traffic and parking is difficult to find and expensive.
+Most residents find it frustrating as there is often a lot of traffic, petrol in Poland is relatively steep while parking is expensive and difficult to find.
 There are also a lot of rules around local ‘driving zones’, which even many locals find utterly confusing.
-Taxis are relatively cheap so it makes sense to use them instead.
+Taxis are relatively cheap and are therefore a good alternative to a private car.

-While road conditions are generally pretty good, local driving behaviour takes a while to get used to.
-If expats do decide to get behind the wheel, they should do their best to drive defensively.
+While road conditions are generally fairly adequate, local driving behaviour takes a while to get used to.
+If expats decide to get behind the wheel, they should do their best to drive defensively.

 Cycling in Kraków

-Unfortunately, Kraków’s municipal bike-sharing scheme was terminated in 2019.
-However, many people living in Kraków find that cycling is still the most efficient way of getting around and the city is well equipped to accommodate cyclists.
-There are a whole host of cycle lanes as well as scenic cycle paths for a more recreational rider.
+Unfortunately, Kraków’s municipal bike-sharing scheme was terminated in 2019, but the city is currently working on plans to reinstate the service.
+Fortunately, there are private bike rental companies that expats can use if they don't have their own bike in the meantime.
+Many people living in Kraków find that cycling is the most efficient way to get around, as the city has excellent cycling infrastructure.
+There is a host of bike lanes as well as scenic cycle paths for a more recreational rider.
 In addition, the city has installed safe cycling storage facilities throughout Kraków to make cycling more convenient.

 Walking in Kraków

 Many parts of the city's historic centre are pedestrianised and new arrivals will find discovering Kraków on foot to be a safe and pleasant experience.
-However, snowfall during the winter months can make walking around a little tricky.
+That said, snowfall during the winter months can make walking around a little tricky.
 Investing in a pair of sturdy, waterproof shoes will certainly help.